Olympic Champion Joey Cheek Sees Glory in Giving

 BLOCK: What's your thinking about, where you might want to end up and what you might want to do?

-Mr. CHEEK: Well I'm, I can't say for sure which school, but there's some great schools that I've been able to talk to and seem interested.
+NORRIS: Well I'm, I can't say for sure which school, but there's some great schools that I've been able to talk to and seem interested.
 So I'm excited about that.
 But I want to study economics.
-Use my head instead on my legs for a little while.
+Use my head instead of my legs for a little while.

 BLOCK: What do you figure replaces that, that adrenaline, those 34 seconds of pure adrenaline on the ice?

-Mr. CHEEK: Well I'm not entirely sure how, what's going to replace it.
-I don't know, I'm fairly ambitious so whatever I set my sights on, it's usually alright well how can I get to the top of this?
+NORRIS: Well I'm not entirely sure how, what's going to replace it.
+I don't know, I'm fairly ambitious so whatever I set my sights on, it's usually, all right, well, how can I get to the top of this?
 So you know academics, I certainly hope to, to prove myself worthy and capable in an academic field and God willing, I'll be able to do it.
 But for me, skating, the best part of if was always, you know, you spend all these months and all these years training.
-And you go to the Olympics or whatever your event is that you're focused on, World Championships.
+And you go to the Olympics or whatever your event is that you're focused on, world championships.
 In long track it's just you and one other person against the clock.
 So you step to the line, and you look down the lane, and there's just the blocks, and it's just completely empty.
 And the crowd usually, whatever.
 Maybe there's 10 or 15, 20,000 people and they just all get quiet.
 And so for that brief moment, like the whole world just stops.

 And you're all that exists in it.
 So this, I know, sounds kind of new age, kind of Zen-like.
 But for me, that was the, that was just the coolest thing.
 You know, that you've prepared as best you possibly can, and hopefully, you're getting ready to be the best in the world at something.